 Weeding EasyColor DTV

-Weeding EasyColor DTV is just like weeding other HTV products.
-You’ll start in the upper corner and remove all the outside excess vinyl.
-Then go through, using a weeding tool, and remove the insides of all letters.
+Weeding EasyColor DTV is the same as weeding other HTV products.
+You'll start in the upper corner and remove all excess vinyl from the outside.
+Then, using a weeding tool, remove the insides of all letters.

-Once the weeding is done, we’re ready to apply the DTV to our shirts.
-This material is quite thin but weeds really easily.
-The vinyl plus setting worked great on both of the sheets I cut.
+Once the weeding is done, we're ready to apply the DTV to our shirts.
+This material is quite thin, but it weeds really easily.
+The vinyl-plus setting worked well on both sheets I cut.

 How To Apply Siser Easycolor DTV

 There are actually a couple of ways to apply EasyColor DTV.
-No matter how you decide to apply your DTV you need to always preheat your fabric first.
+No matter how you apply your DTV, you'll want to always preheat the fabric first.
 Your preheat should be about 3 seconds to remove any moisture from your fabric.

 EasyColor DTV Heat Settings

-You can use an EasyPress with medium pressure at 340 degrees for 30 seconds, a regular heat press at 310 degrees for 15 seconds, or your household iron turned as hot as it will go for 25-30 seconds.
+You can use an EasyPress at medium pressure (340 degrees) for 30 seconds, a regular heat press at 310 degrees for 15 seconds, or your household iron set as hot as it will go for 25-30 seconds.

 How To Apply DTV Without Heat Mask

-Because this material is thin, it can curl a little when you peel it from the backer.
+Because this material is thin, it may curl slightly when you peel it from the backing.
 Lay your image onto your preheated fabric where you want it and place a protective sheet over the top.
-Because this printable HTV doesn’t come with its own carrier sheet, you need to use something between the DTV and your heat source.
-I am using a Teflon sheet but you could also use butcher or parchment paper.
+Because this printable HTV doesn't include a carrier sheet, you need to use a sheet of paper between the DTV and your heat source.
+I am using a Teflon sheet, but you could also use butcher or parchment paper.

-Make sure your design is laying flat without any wrinkles under your protective sheet and then press.
+Make sure your design lies flat, with no wrinkles, under your protective sheet, then press.

-As soon as your time is up remove your heat source and your protective paper.
-This material is a hot peel so you don’t want to leave that protective paper sitting on top of it as it cools.
+As soon as your time is up, remove your heat source and your protective paper.
+This material is a hot peel, so you don't want to leave the protective paper on top as it cools.
 This towel turned out perfectly.
-I am using a 100% cotton tea towel and the EasyColor DTV looks vibrant and smooth from edge to edge.
+I am using a 100% cotton tea towel, and the EasyColor DTV looks vibrant and smooth from edge to edge.

 Applying Siser EasyColor DTV With Heat Mask

-Flip the design, mask side down, and slowly peel the DTV backer from your design leaving the image attached to the heat mask.
-I found the easiest way to do this was to peel the backer folded back onto itself at a 45-degree angle making sure the DTV is stuck to the heat mask really well.
+Flip the design, mask side down, and slowly peel the DTV backer from your design, leaving the image attached to the heat mask.
+I found the easiest way to do this was to peel the backing, fold it back onto itself at a 45-degree angle, and make sure the DTV is stuck to the heat mask well.

-Peel the heat mask back carefully making sure the EasyColor DTV is stuck down everywhere.
+Peel the heat mask back carefully, ensuring the EasyColor DTV is securely adhered everywhere.
 This shirt is a cotton-poly blend.
 The recommended time was 25-35 seconds.
 I pressed for 30 seconds and noticed a little lifting along the edge of the letter.
-I pressed for 5 more seconds and removed the heat mask and this time it looks beautiful.
+I pressed for 5 more seconds and removed the heat mask, and this time it looks beautiful.

-I love how vibrant the colors look even on this grey shirt.
+I love how vibrant the colors look, even on this grey shirt.
 Using a heat mask is perfect for images like this one.
-It would be hard to lay out each individual letter and keep them lined up since the back of DTV isn’t sticky.
+It would be hard to lay out each letter and keep them aligned because the back of DTV isn't sticky.
 Using the heat mask keeps everything in place exactly how it is cut.

 Applying EasyColor DTV On Dark Materials

 I love how these little fall gnomes look on this black shirt.
-The white is bright and the colors are vibrant, none of the black from the shirt is showing through at all.
-If you want to use dark-colored fabrics for more complex images you need to try EasyColor DTV.
+The white is bright, and the colors are vibrant; none of the black from the shirt is showing through at all.
+If you want to use dark-colored fabrics for more complex images, try EasyColor DTV.

 Final Thoughts On Siser EasyColor DTV

 I really like this product!
 I love how it looks on light materials and dark materials.
-It is thin so it doesn’t feel stiff or bulky.
-It’s great that you can use it no matter what heat source you have.
-From a heat press to a household iron, if you have any of them you can use this product.
-Another great feature is that you can use the printer you already own with the ink that is in your printer.
+It is thin so it doesn't feel stiff or bulky.
+It's great that you can use it with any heat source.
+From a heat press to a household iron, if you have any of them, you can use this product.
+Another great feature is that you can use the printer you already own with the ink you already have.
 No special inks or printers are required!

 Siser EasyColor DTV Recap

 I know I just threw a ton of information at you about Siser EasyColor DTV.
-So, below are the 7 most important things to take away from this post.
+Below are the 7 most important takeaways from this post.

-- When you look at Siser EasyColor DTV, it has a white side and a greyish side.
+- Siser EasyColor DTV has a white side and a greyish side.
 You want to print on the white side.

 - Your package may include two different things.
-If it does, one of them will be EasyColor DTV and the other is the Heat Mask you need to apply your printed image.
-The Heat Mask is shiny and if you lift the corner a little, it is sticky.
+If it does, one of them will be EasyColor DTV, and the other is the Heat Mask you need to apply your printed image.
+The Heat Mask is shiny, and if you lift a corner slightly, it is sticky.

-- Heat Mask is a special transfer tape that will withstand heat.
+- Heat Mask is a specialized transfer tape designed to withstand heat.
 I have not used any other brands with this product.
-Regular transfer tape should not be exposed to heat and should not be used.
+Regular transfer tape should not be exposed to heat or used.

-- Siser recommends you cut this product on the vinyl setting with more pressure.
+- Siser recommends cutting this product on the vinyl setting at higher pressure.
 If you’re using an Explore Air 2, use the vinyl plus setting on the dial.
-With any Cricut machine, you can choose the vinyl setting in Design Space and then select more pressure.
+On any Cricut machine, open Design Space, select the vinyl setting, then increase the pressure.

-- Weeding EasyColor DTV is just like weeding other HTV products.
-You’ll start in the upper corner and remove all the outside excess vinyl.
+- Weeding EasyColor DTV is the same as weeding other HTV products.
+You’ll start in the upper corner and remove all excess vinyl from the outside.

 - There are 2 ways to apply EasyColor DTV to your projects.
 Below are your options: